kharland/distributed/README.md

 The __port daemon__ is a name-server for the nodes running at its address.
 When a node is spawned, it receives a port from the daemon and attaches itself to the address: `ws://<ip-address>:<port>`.
 Other nodes (__peers__) use the node's name to request its port from the daemon before establishing a connection.

 The port daemon allows nodes to retain their names;  If a node goes offline and its port is consumed by another process, it can simply obtain a new port from the daemon.
-Peers can reconnect at a later time be querying the port daemon using the same name.
+Peers can reconnect at a later time by querying the port daemon using the same name.

 A port daemon _must_ be running wherever nodes are running.
 A node will not start without a daemon running.
 If the daemon goes offline while a node is running, the node will shut itself down.  __TODO(#58)__